How to Get More Leads From Facebook in 2018

 Now you’re in the delivery section.
 I left these with the default settings for this first test ad.

-Now let’s talk about budget.
+Now let’s talk about the budget.
 If you’re just getting started (or you don’t have a big budget to work with) set this to something fairly small, like 20-30 dollars or euros or so per day.
 That way, if your first campaign doesn’t work well and you get distracted or pulled on to another task, there won’t be too much damage.

-Also understand that any advertising or lead generation initiative often takes some work to make it profitable.
+Also, understand that any advertising or lead generation initiative often takes some work to make it profitable.
 While lead ads have fewer moving parts than the usual lead generation campaign (no landing page; no forms), it’s smart to start conservatively.
 You are probably going to lose money at the beginning, or have a cost per lead that’s way too high.
 Don’t give up – with a little testing you can almost certainly cut that initial cost per lead in half, if not more.

 Here are the settings I used for this test campaign: